 The first stop on our U by Uniworld river cruise this summer was Conflans-Saint-Honorine.
 We had boarded our ship, The B, in Paris the previous day and the ship sailed overnight down the Seine to reach this spot.
 After a late breakfast – the hip folk on this cruise tend not to opt for early starts – and a brief exploration of the little town, we joined our fellow cruisers on a short bus trip to Versailles.
 This included excursion gave us access to the magnificent gardens plus entrance to the Petit Trianon and its grounds.
-For 2019, however, this cruise gives the option to pay a little extra for a guided tour of the Royal Apartments, if you crave some historic bling.
+There is also the option to pay a little extra for a guided tour of the Royal Apartments, if you crave some historic bling.

 If you’re in France and only have an afternoon to spare in Versailles, you may well have to decide between seeing inside the palace or having a stroll around the gardens.
 If the weather is glorious and it’s a weekend when the musical fountains are doing their thing, skipping the palace itself is worth considering.
 The queue for the gardens is also a lot shorter.